"I'm moving to a new location. How do I do this with my Casa setup?"

 - Secure any keys that you plan on keeping in a location outside your home to their new location as soon as they arrive in your possession.

-- Test your new setup by accessing each new location separately to perform a health check.
+- Once settled in, test your new setup by accessing each new location separately to perform a health check.